zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/weofseq/README.md

 Where:

-FileVar specifies the file descriptor of the file opened for sequential access.
+**FileVar** specifies the file descriptor of the file opened for sequential access.

-Statements conditional jBASE BASIC statements
+**Statements** are conditional jBASE BASIC statements

 Go back to [jBASE BASIC](./../jbase-basic-programmers-reference-guide).